numerized/mindlife-custom-battery-rangeslider/readme.md

 `color-steps` 1 or 2, this is the number of steps where a segment color changes to another shade

 `container` 'battery' or 'container' a battery or a simple container is used

+`reversed` boolean, if true green is the color at the bottom and go to red at the top.